SidneyFC17/fieloelr/doc/UC-ELR-0002-Create Course Dependency.md

    4. End of flow

 ##### 2. Predecessor field is null (step 4 of basic flow)
-   1. The system verifies that Course field is null
+   1. The system verifies that Predecessor field is null
    2. The system does not save the course dependency
    3. The system displays an error message
    4. End of flow